Credit Card Processing Outages Blog Header

 Between the convenient checkout experience and backup processing abilities available with mobile POS, this solution is worth considering.
 Stax’s mobile payment solutions are easily integrated with online and stationary POS systems.

-Further, integrations between POS systems and eCommerce sites allow customers to place an order online if there are issues at a physical location (and vice versa).
+Further, integrations between POS systems and ecommerce sites allow customers to place an order online if there are issues at a physical location (and vice versa).
 In the event of an outage, having multiple options available may just save the day and provide a more seamless customer experience.

 Choosing a payment provider that has backup processing, multiple payment options and integrations, reliable technology, and exceptional customer service allows your business to function smoothly, even when things go awry.